• Skip to primary navigation

 • ⅓ cup cooking oil - I used a mix of canola and olive for this recipe.

 • 2 tablespoons Everest Chole Masala - Everest is a good brand and is easily available in Indian stores.
-If you cannot find it, add a few more spices to compensate for the flavor - 1 teaspoon cumin powder, 1 teaspoon coriander powder, 1 teaspoon garam masala and 1 teaspoon mango powder or amchur should do the trick.
+If you cannot find it, add a few more spices to compensate for the flavor - 1 teaspoon cumin powder, 1 teaspoon coriander powder, ½ teaspoon garam masala and 1 teaspoon mango powder or amchur should do the trick.
+Here's a garam masala recipe, if you want to make some of your own.

 • 1 tablespoon pomegranate powder (anardana) - also available in Indian stores.
 Pomegranate powder. like the fruit, has a sweet and sour taste that adds a lot of zing to the chole.
 Do try to get hold of this ingredient.
 If you absolutely can't, use 1 tablespoon tamarind paste.